 WWWBT 3 – A little bit of Circuit Factory

-The nine hours in the office pass so quickly I realize it’s 6 pm and I need to get changed and drive to CF. It’s become a routine, a discipline like the one making a watch wheels perfectly functional, the escape from the daily boredom, the breathe of air dissipating my depressions.
+The nine hours in the office pass so quickly I realize it’s 6 pm and I need to get changed and drive to CF. It’s become a routine, a discipline like the one making the cogs in the back of a watch perfectly functional, the escape from the daily boredom, the breath of air dissipating my bouts of depression.

 I’m still excited and nervous, even after five months.
 As if driving to meet a lover.
 The perfect body.
 The most perfect blue eyes.
-The passionate lips, sweet and savage, I can’t get enough of their kiss.
+Passionate lips, sweet and savage, I can’t get enough of their kisses.
 One hour of sweaty pain and inhumane exhaustion.
 That’s Circuit Factory!
-I’m drawn to it like a fly to a candle flame.
+I’m drawn to it like a moth to a flame.